 Protecting Your Work Surface

+Second, anytime children use markers, glue, glitter glue, etc, you’re going to want to protect the child’s work space.
 Here are a few ideas to protect the desk or table that your child or students are working on:

-My writers and I use these adhesives on a regular basis.
+Third, my writers and I use these adhesives on a regular basis.
 They’re good to have around at all times.

 - Calendar Pictures*